hairyhenderson/gomplate/docs/content/templating_best_practices.md

 - Well-structured with configuration separate from logic
 - Consistent in their approach to similar problems

-While these patterns emerged from a Helm values use case, they apply to any complex templating needs with Gomplate.

 For more advanced usage, check out:
-- [Datasource docs](https://docs.gomplate.ca/datasources/) for additional data formats and sources
+- [Datasource docs](/datasources/) for additional data formats and sources
-- [Functions reference](https://docs.gomplate.ca/functions/) for the full range of templating capabilities
+- [Functions reference](/functions/) for the full range of templating capabilities
-- [Configuration guide](https://docs.gomplate.ca/config/) for template reuse patterns
+- [Configuration guide](/config/) for template reuse patterns